MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-cosmos-db.md

 The Azure CLI commands for [Azure Cosmos DB](/azure/cosmos-db/introduction) are composed of two parts: core and extension.
 Core Azure CLI commands ship as part of the CLI and are fully supported.
 An extension gives you access to experimental and pre-release commands.
 For more information about extension references, see [Use extensions with Azure CLI](./azure-cli-extensions-overview.md).

-See [az cosmosdb](/cli/azure/cosmosdb) for a complete list of the Azure CLI core and extension references available for the Azure Cosmos DB service.
-For references for each subgroup, see the tables in the following sections.

 > [!NOTE]
 > You're prompted to install an extension reference on first use.
 Or, you can use the [az extension add](/cli/azure/extension#az_extension_add) command to manually install an extension by name.

-See [Azure Cosmos DB](/cli/azure/service-page/azure%20cosmos%20db) for an alphabetic list of Azure CLI core and extension references available for the Azure Cosmos DB service.
+See [az cosmosdb](/cli/azure/service-page/azure%20cosmos%20db) for an alphabetic list of Azure CLI core and extension references available for the Azure Cosmos DB service.
 For references in each subgroup, see the tables in the following sections:

 - [SQL API](#sql-api-references)
 - [API for MongoDB](#api-for-mongodb-references)